 The Importance of Family

 A daily habit I am trying to instill is the practice of gratitude.
 I am trying to write down 3 things I am thankful for each night.
 One if not all three of the things I usually write down focuses on how grateful I am for specific and oftentimes small things about one of my family members.
 Family is so important.

 This Christmas our family has joined The Hope Effect campaign to provide a home environment with two parents for orphans around the world.
 This 501c3 is being spearheaded by Joshua Becker at Becoming Minimalist.Looking to give this holiday?
 Consider @thehopeeffect.
-Only $10 a month to provide a family… Click To Tweet
+Only $10 a month to provide a family style home for an orphan.
+Click To Tweet

 UNICEF estimates that over 26 million children worldwide live without parents .
 The vision of the Hope Effect is small home like settings for the majority of orphans who will not be adopted into loving families.
 They are starting with their first family style home on the campus of La Providencia in Siguatepeque, Honduras.

 We’re joining their $10 team because we have a heart for adoption and feel inspired by this bold goal.
 I recently cancelled Hulu and didn’t renew Amazon Prime because I felt that we didn’t utilize them enough to justify the monthly/annual expense.
 This is a great place to redirect part of that money.
 If you and your friends or family are looking for a new organization to give to this Christmas, consider the Hope Effect.

 Whether you give your gift of talents this holiday season, or your gift of money (or both!), let’s be intentional and generous this holiday season.